Chronic traumatic encephalopathy: Management

-No cure exists for CTE, and it cannot be diagnosed until a post-mortem autopsy is performed.
+No disease-modifying therapy exists for CTE, and it cannot be diagnosed until a post-mortem autopsy is performed.
 Treatment is supportive as with other forms of dementia.
 Those with CTE-related symptoms may receive medication and non-medication-related treatments.
 Currently, there is no way to stop or slow the development of CTE.
 However, medications like Aricept (donepezil) and Namenda (memantine) can mitigate memory loss and confusion, and Aricept can improve memory, motivation, and attention by increasing acetylcholine levels in the brain.
 Memantine is a cognitive enhancer that can help with memory loss and confusion.
 These medications are also treatments for Alzheimer's disease and dementia.
 There are also antidepressants like selective serotonin reuptake inhibitors (SSRIs), which can potentially help manage some of the behavioral and emotional symptoms associated with chronic traumatic encephalopathy (CTE) and may have a small improvement in memory function, mood, and alertness.
 SSRIs are often the first choice of treatment for CTE due to their effectiveness.

+Low-level laser therapy (LLLT), also known as photobiomodulation, is being investigated as a promising, non-invasive potential treatment for CTE symptoms and the underlying brain damage caused by repetitive head impacts.
+Research into its application for brain injuries is primarily in the stage of case studies and small clinical trials, with strong evidence from animal models.